Scranoid/technojam-task-DSA/String Compression/README.md

 #Approaching My Task :
 So how do I put it , Initially I thought that this was going to be easy but as I approached and looked on to the task at hand , I found it rather interesting to go and look onto the problem.
-At first I defined a value  MAXINP as 100 and took the value as the character array size , then i created a FOR loop in which I gave a pair of IF and ELSE statements.
+At first I defined a value  MAXINP as 100 and took the value as the character array size , then I created a FOR loop in which I gave a pair of IF and ELSE statements.
 Alongside in the IF conditional I appended the count integer variable I assigned for taking the total number of times the Letter had been repeated and in the ELSE one I printed the number of times the variable was repeated .